Home » Dead Pixel on TV

 These transistors control the crystals in the cells of which the pixels consist.
 When such a transistor fails, a dead pixel appears since it becomes impossible to control liquid crystals.

-If the liquid crystal layer is defective, a liquid crystal in a cell simply stands still, and a dead pixel will still appear on the TV screen even if the transistor operates properly.
+If the liquid crystal layer is defective, a liquid crystal in a cell stands still, and a dead pixel will still appear on the TV screen even if the transistor operates appropriately.

 Dead pixel on a black screen